Acne

 What can I do about it?

-- Looking at treatments available to treat acne, including skincare products from your local chemist, Boots store, or supermarket counter.
+- Over-the-counter treatments – from your local chemist, Boots store, or supermarket counter.

-- Talking to your doctor, if over the counter products aren't doing the trick, there are a range of options that the doctor can try with you until you find something that works.
-And if you don't feel that a treatment is working, go back to your doctor and tell them.
+Talk to your doctor if over the counter products aren’t working – there are a range of options that the doctor can try with you until you find something that works.
+And if you don’t feel that a treatment is working, go back to your doctor and tell them.